 Another great passion in our senior rabbi’s professional life is the cultural arts.
 He has produced multiple theatrical performances, and brings his own dramatic writings and Iyyunim (liturgical poems) into our community each Shabbat.
 Rabbi Krichiver seeks to engage and inspire through creative expressions of Judaism – music, visual art, and especially theater.
 He is a Wexner Fellow and a Bronfman Alum.
 He is a founding clergy member of IndyCAN, a community organizing group partnering with religious institutions city-wide.
 He also serves as a Board Member at Second Helpings and Planned Parenthood.
 He participates in the Northside Clergy Group, creating interfaith programming throughout Indianapolis, and serves on the Advisory Committee for Goldman Union Camp Institute, his childhood camp.
 He is past chair of the Indiana Board of Rabbis.

-Rabbi Krichiver is married to Tami Krichiver, a licensed clinical psychologist.
+Rabbi Krichiver is married to Tami Krichiver, a licensed clinical psychologist who shares her beautiful voice with us as cantorial soloist.
 The love of their lives is their daughter, Sierra.

-Cantor Aviva Marer is thrilled to be joining the wonderful and dynamic clergy team at Indianapolis Hebrew Congregation.
+Cantor Aviva Marer is thrilled to be a part of the dynamic clergy team at Indianapolis Hebrew Congregation.
 Born into a family of Bene Israel Jews from India, Cantor Marer grew up in Canada with a strong sense of cultural Indian Judaism.
-Bene Israel Jews can be traced back to the early 15th century, and Cantor Marer’s grandfather built the first synagogue in New Delhi, which still stands to this day.
-She enjoys teaching about her heritage and was honored to have been featured in the Smithsonian’s 2014 touring exhibit Beyond Bollywood: Indian Americans Shaping the Nation.
+Bene Israel Jews can be traced back to the early 15th century, and Cantor Marer’s grandfather helped build the first synagogue in New Delhi, which still stands to this day.
+She enjoys teaching about her heritage and has been featured in the Smithsonian’s touring exhibit Beyond Bollywood: Indian Americans Shaping the Nation.

-A renowned singer with impressive vocal ability, Cantor Aviva Marer has performed twelve shows to date at Carnegie Hall with the prestigious choral group Essential Voices USA.
-This group was also featured in the 2017 Macy’s Thanksgiving Day Parade, which Cantor Marer was thrilled to be a part of.
-Her dedication to musical excellence is evident in everything she does, both on and off the bima.
+A renowned singer with impressive vocal ability, Cantor Aviva Marer came to Indianapolis in 2018 from New York, where she performed for twelve seasons with the prestigious choral group Essential Voices USA, culminating in multiple performances annually at Carnegie Hall.
+Cantor Marer’s dedication to musical excellence is evident in everything she does, both on and off the bima.
 Cantor Marer takes great pride in seamlessly weaving together musical styles to create a meaningful worship experience.
 She loves a wide array of musical genres and believes that the universal language of music has the ability to lift our souls and create community.

-Cantor Marer and her husband Jim are excited newcomers to the Midwest and are thoroughly enjoying the fresh air and change of pace.
-Together with their young son Benjamin, and daughter, Sofia, Cantor Marer and Jim enjoy traveling, cooking, and spending time as a family.
+Cantor Marer and her husband Jim love the Midwest and are embracing the fresh air and change of pace.
+Together with their son Benjamin and daughter Sofia, Cantor Marer and Jim enjoy traveling, cooking, and spending time as a family

 Cantor Janice L. Roger came to IHC in 1979, after completing her cantorial studies at the School of Sacred Music of Hebrew Union College.